 Section 3.
 Each Board member shall serve as chairperson or be a member of at least one Standing Committee.
 These responsibilities may change each year for each Board member.

 Section 4.
 The major responsibilities of each Standing Committee shall be executed by the Standing Committee.
 Standing Committee Chairpersons shall be appointed by the President.
 (Exceptions to this are noted in parts "e" and "f" of Section 8).
 The Committee Chairperson shall select committee members from the members-at-large, the elected officers or directors, or non-RES members.
 No Standing Committee will consist of fewer than 2 RES members.
+Each committee established shall report to a member of the board of Directors who shall summarize the activities at regular board meetings as required.

 Section 5.
-Committees dedicated to Public Affairs (may include the Rochester Engineer Live Committee) shall be responsible for: (a) maintaining liaison with area residents and local industrial firms; (b) maintaining a roster of qualified public speakers available to address community groups on subjects with technical content; (c) organizing and holding informative meetings on subjects related to technology; (d) maintaining relationships with the news media; (e) organizing task forces to study problems in the public domain that would benefit from the application of technical skills; (f) presenting a series of informational meetings aimed primarily at benefiting members and their guests; and (g) coordinating the use and maintenance of a skills bank to provide volunteer technical help and public agency liaison with the guidelines set by the Board of Directors.
+Committees dedicated to Public Affairs shall be responsible for: (a) maintaining liaison with area residents and local industrial firms; (b) maintaining a roster of qualified public speakers available to address community groups on subjects with technical content; (c) organizing and holding informative meetings on subjects related to technology; (d) maintaining relationships with the news media; (e) organizing task forces to study problems in the public domain that would benefit from the application of technical skills; (f) presenting a series of informational meetings aimed primarily at benefiting members and their guests; and (g) coordinating the use and maintenance of a skills bank to provide volunteer technical help and public agency liaison with the guidelines set by the Board of Directors.